 Schizoaffective disorder is best treated with both psychotherapy and appropriate medication.
 This disorder largely consists of both a thought disorder and a mood disorder.
 This combination can make treatment especially difficult, because the individual can be very depressed and suicidal, but refuse to take medication because of an irrational fear or paranoia (a symptom of the thought disorder).
 Treatment of someone with this disorder is often challenging and rarely boring for the treatment team.

-Because of the complications experienced in this disorder, a patient can often be homeless, near or in poverty, on welfare, unemployed, and with little to no family or general social support.
-This suggests that a treatment approach which is holistic and touches about the psychological, social, and biological aspect of this disorder will be most effective.
+Because of the complications experienced with this disorder, a patient can often be homeless, near or in poverty, on welfare, unemployed, and with little to no family or general social support.
+This suggests that a treatment approach which is holistic and touches on the psychological, social, and biological aspect of this disorder will be most effective.
 Compiling an energetic treatment team of a psychologist, social worker, and psychiatrist who can work together to help the individual will likely be the most effective.
 Often, because of the need for stability in the patient’s life, the individual will be involved in a day treatment program rather than individual psychotherapy.
-Recovery from this disorder is usually not the goal of treatment; rather, stable, long-term maintenance is.
+Recovery from this disorder is usually not the goal of treatment, but instead, achieving stable, long-term maintenance.
 Medication compliance is far more likely in clients who have a good and stable social support and treatment network as opposed to those who do not.

-Because who suffer from this disorder are often poor (due to chronic unemployment), they usually present for treatment at hospitals and community mental health centers.
-If there are no hospitals or centers willing or able to admit them, however, the client is left with only his family or few friends to use as support in his or her disorder.
+Because those who suffer from this disorder are often poor (due to chronic unemployment), they usually present for treatment at hospitals and community mental health centers.
+If there are no hospitals or centers willing or able to admit them, however, the client is left with only their family or few friends to use as support while living with this disorder.
 This can create an inordinate burden on the family and strain important relationships within the client’s life.
 While certainly families can provide a certain level of support, they usually cannot attend to all of the daily needs of someone with this disorder.

 The format of psychotherapy will usually be individual, because the individual suffering from this disorder is usually socially uncomfortable to be able to adequately tolerate group therapy.
 Supportive, client-centered, non-directive psychotherapy is a modality often used, because it offers the client a warm, positive, change-oriented environment in which to explore their own growth while feeling stable and secure.
 A problem-solving approach can also be very beneficial in helping the individual learn better problem-solving and daily coping skills.
 Therapy should be relatively concrete, focusing on day-to-day functioning.
 Relationship issues can also be raised, especially when such issues revolve around the patient’s family.
 Certain behavioral techniques have also been found to be effective with people who have this disorder.
 Social skills and occupational skills training, for instance, can be very beneficial.